ThinkEQ/assembly-solutions-ltd/src/pages/projects/stanley.md

   description: Cable Assemblies and Wiring Looms manufactured for world leading
     security company Stanley Security Solutions
 ---
+**Celebrating a Successful 20 Year Partnership**

-* Celebrating a successful 20 Year Partnership
+* Celebrating a 20 Year Partnership
 * Exploring opportunities creates expansion in product offering
 * Stanley praise ASL for Superb Staff

-Stanley Security is a manufacturer of CCTV and Access Control systems.
+Stanley is a Security is a manufacturer of CCTV and Access Control systems.

 Stanley is a special customer of ours we we have built a strong and successful 20 year partnership, after first meeting them back in 1997!